kim-hyunsu/XNN/README.md

 Axial Neural Networks for Dimension-Free Foundation Models **(NeurIPS 2025 Spotlight Presentation)**

 This repo only contains the networks used in the paper.
+The axial version of Vision Transformer will be updated within a few months.

 ## Requirements
 ```